Homemade Marigold Tincture and Extract Recipe using Food Grade Ethanol

 Sourcing and Selecting Quality Marigold

-For the best tincture results, source organic, fresh, or dried marigold flowers from reputable herbal suppliers, farmers’ markets, or cultivated home gardens.
-Choose vibrant orange or yellow blossoms with a fresh floral scent.
-Avoid flowers that are faded, wilted, or lacking aroma, as these signs indicate diminished quality.
+For the best tincture results, source fresh or dried marigold flowers from reputable herbal suppliers, farmers' markets, or cultivated home gardens.
+Look for vibrant orange or yellow blossoms with a fresh floral scent and minimal browning.
+Avoid flowers that are faded, wilted, stale-smelling, or lacking aroma.
+Stronger starting material produces a more dependable finished extract.

 Preparing Marigold for Tincture